Enhanced Diffusion Sampling: Efficient Rare Event Sampling and Free Energy Calculation with Diffusion Models: MetaDiff --- metadynamics with diffusion models

-\paragraph{Mean-field consistency and stationary PMF.} As $\sigma\!\to\!0$ and $h_k\!\to\!0$ (small hills), the expected increment at $\xi$ under \eqref{eq:wt_stream_amp}–\eqref{eq:seq_update} satisfies
+\paragraph{Mean-field consistency and stationary PMF.} As $\sigma\!\to\!0$ and $h_k\!\to\!0$ (small hills), the expected increment at $\xi$ under \eqref{eq:wt_stream_amp}-\eqref{eq:seq_update} satisfies

-which is the well–tempered mean-field update \cite{BarducciBussiParrinello_PRL08_WellTemperedMetadynamics}.
+which is the well-tempered mean-field update \cite{BarducciBussiParrinello_PRL08_WellTemperedMetadynamics}.
 At stationarity, \( u_{\Xi}(\xi)=-(\gamma/(\gamma-1))\,b_\infty(\xi)+C \) (with arbitrary constant $C$); For $\gamma=\infty$ the update reduces to standard metadynamics; in the idealized fully-filled limit the accumulated bias approximates $-u_{\Xi}(\xi) + C$ \cite{LaioParrinello_PNAS99_12562}.
-The typical practice is to keep $h_k$ constant and choose $\gamma$ to tune smoothness/convergence ($\gamma\approx 5$–$20$ is common).
-A modest decay of $h_k$ can further stabilize late iterations.

-\paragraph{Illustration on a double-well potential} Fig.~\ref{fig:metadiff_1d} demonstrates MetaDiff on a one-dimensional double-well potential whose energy minima have a free energy difference of -13.8 $k_BT$. using $1.11 \cdot 10^5$ samples, the unbiased diffusion sampler only samples the lower energy minimum but fails to sample the second minimum (Fig.~\ref{fig:metadiff_1d}, first column).
+The typical practice is to keep $h_k$ constant and choose $\gamma$ to tune smoothness/convergence ($\gamma\approx 5$-$20$ is common).
+A modest decay of $h_k$ can further stabilize late iterations. \paragraph{Illustration on a double-well potential} Fig.~\ref{fig:metadiff_1d} demonstrates MetaDiff on a one-dimensional double-well potential whose energy minima have a free energy difference of -13.8 $k_BT$.
+Using $1.11 \cdot 10^5$ samples, the unbiased diffusion sampler only samples the lower energy minimum but fails to sample the second minimum (Fig.~\ref{fig:metadiff_1d}, first column).
 MetaDiff is run in batches of $1.77 \cdot 10^4$ samples.
 The second minimum is explored after the second batch and an accurate estimate of the free energy difference is immediately achieved, and further improved in subsequent batches (Fig.~\ref{fig:metadiff_1d}, columns 2-5).